-- Day 4 – Nov 10: We wake up early to photograph sunrise at Bryce Canyon and then we make our way back to Kanab.
+- Day 4 – Nov 8: We wake up early to photograph sunrise at Bryce Canyon and then we make our way back to Kanab.
 We convene for a post-processing and image critique session and then head over to Zion for a sunset shoot with the fall colors.
 We do several short hikes and photograph the colorful cottonwood trees along the Virgin River.

-- Day 5 – Nov 11: Today we spend our entire time deep in the Zion Narrows.
+- Day 5 – Nov 9: Today we spend our entire time deep in the Zion Narrows.
 We are the first ones into the canyon which allows us to photograph many areas without people in the way.
 The autumn colors are at peak and we find many compositions where we can utilize soft water effects, accented by brilliant yellow trees in the background.
 After we exit the Narrows, we return to town for our final group dinner.
 The workshop will conclude after dinner.

 The trip will begin and end in Kanab, UT.
 Transportation will be provided during the workshop but you also have the option to follow us and drive your own vehicle between Kanab and Escalante, UT.

 We did not include hotel stays in the workshop package to give you the flexibility to stay where you’d like.
-For the nights of Nov 7th, 8th, and 9th, we will be staying in Escalante, UT.
+For the nights of Nov 5th, 6th, and 7th, we will be staying in Escalante, UT.
 We recommend you stay at the Circle-D Motel where you’ll get a 20% discount if you call and say you’re with Action Photo Tours.
-The nights of Nov 10th and 11th we’ll be in Kanab.
+The night of Nov 8th we’ll be in Kanab.
 If you call the Best Western in Kanab, they will give you a 10% discount if you mention our workshop.
-It’s up to you if you want to stay the night of the 12th in Kanab or head off somewhere else.
+It’s up to you if you want to stay the night of the 9th in Kanab or head off somewhere else.
 The workshop will be done by 8PM.

 This is a hiking intensive workshop with a couple 10+ miles hikes in the itinerary.
 You should be comfortable hiking these sorts of distances while carrying your camera gear, drinking water, and lunch.
 Almost all of the hikes will have some cold water to wade through.
 All participants need a pair of waders or will need to rent a cold water wading package (shoes, neoprene socks, dry pants) from an outfitter like Zion Adventure Company in Springdale, UT.
 If you decide to rent gear, make sure you pick it up prior to the beginning of the workshop.

 There will be some short scrambles getting into and out of Coyote Gulch.
-We will be on hand to help you with your pack and will have a rope we can use for a handline if necessary.
+We will be on hand to help you with your pack and will have a rope we can use for a handline.
 We will be able to filter drinking water from the creek or from nearby springs.

 $1995/person + Tax